 Volunteers for guideline drafting development team were solicited at CSCN 132.
-First meeting expected before end of June 2025.
+Meetings of the TIF 118 Contribution Development Team have been occurring on an approximately weekly basis since.

 TIF 119 - Report of inclusion of unused numbers from previously assigned CO Codes in pool